-It’s only normal that my most problematic clients fall under Category 4 because they are the ones that no matter what I say, they won’t be happy with the reading.
-They want a magical pill for their problems and they assume Chinese metaphysics a magical tool that can make this happen.
+It’s only normal that my most problematic clients fall under Category 4 because they are the ones who, no matter what I say, won’t be happy with the reading.
+They want a magical pill for their problems, and they assume Chinese metaphysics is a magical tool to make this happen.

-Reading books, talking to people and getting honest feedback from others would benefit them a lot more than getting a BaZi reading.
-Please remember that I am also human and I have my limits, and frankly I really don’t like dealing with people under Category 4.
-I try my best to be compassionate and uplifting but some people are really just downright toxic, and frankly, I have no patience with them because I did not allow myself to be that way and I don’t have friends like that.
-I refuse to have people like that around me and neither am I obliged to serve people who are like that.
+Reading books, talking to people and getting honest feedback would benefit them more than getting a BaZi reading.
+Please remember that I am also human and have my limits; frankly, I don’t like dealing with people under Category 4.
+I try my best to be compassionate and uplifting, but some people are just downright toxic, and I have no patience with them because I did not allow myself to be that way, and I don’t have friends like that.
+I refuse to have people like that around me, and neither am I obliged to serve people who are like that.
+I owe them nothing.

-I am not a counsellor, and I don’t intend to be one.
+I am not a counsellor and don’t intend to be one.
 My job is to decipher charts and educate people on this field.
-I can give my opinion as a person or friend, but I can never solve anyone’s problems and you should not see me as someone who can.
+I can give my opinion as a person or friend, but I can never solve anyone’s problems, and you should not see me as someone who can.
 Only you can solve your own problems.

 Metaphysics isn’t some mystical skill to generate good luck so that one can sit back and wait for good things to happen.
-Successful people are successful because they make good decisions, to the extent that even the way they feel and their attitude is a decision.
+Successful people are successful because they make good decisions, to the extent that even the way they feel and even their attitude is a conscious decision.
 You use metaphysics to make better decisions, but don’t let metaphysics make the decisions for you.
-You are supposed to turn into an empowered, self-actualized individual with the help of metaphysics, not some superstitious goon asking for quick fixes and solution.
-If you are truly interested in metaphysics and want to benefit from it, go read up on Chinese history and philosophy, the theory on Yin and Yang and how our ancestors viewed the universe because that is the foundation of metaphysics.
+You are supposed to become an empowered, self-actualized individual with the help of metaphysics, not some superstitious goon asking for quick fixes and solutions.
+If you are truly interested in metaphysics and want to benefit from it, go read up on Chinese history and philosophy, the theory of Yin and Yang and how our ancestors viewed the universe because that is the foundation of metaphysics.